sumeshi/quilter-csv/README.md

 A tool provides elastic and rapid filtering for efficient analysis of huge CSV files like eventlogs.

+This project is inspired by [xsv](https://github.com/BurntSushi/xsv).
+We are currently developing a tool that can process hundreds of GB of data, which is difficult for many tools, and apply filters according to pre-defined configurations.

 > [!NOTE]
 > This project is in the early stages of development.
 Please be aware that frequent changes and updates are likely to occur.